-Short for “Real Estate Maximums,” RE/MAX has been in operation since 1973.
-In its 40 years of existence, the company has grown to encompass more than 100,000 sales agents, working in franchise-owned, operated offices in more than 85 countries and territories.
-As one of the most widely recognized names in real estate, RE/MAX receives 48 million hits to its websites on an annual basis.
+Short for Real Estate Maximums, RE/MAX has been in operation since 1973.
+In its 43 years of existence, the company has grown to encompass more than 100,000 sales agents working in franchise-owned and operated offices in more than 100 countries and territories.
 More importantly, RE/MAX is regarded as one of the country’s most productive real estate sales forces.

 Keller Williams Realty, Inc.

 Keller Williams Realty, Inc. is a real estate force to be reckoned with.
 In 2012, Keller Williams achieved profitability in 91% of its nationwide offices.
 Today, it operates in more than 700 markets around the world.

 Founded in San Francisco in 1906, Coldwell Banker has a rich history of providing dependable real estate services to its clients.
 The company has 3,000 offices in nearly 50 countries and territories.
 It’s known for providing top-rated services and thoroughly training its agents.

 Related Article: The Top 10 Cities to be a Real Estate Agent in 2016